-A hard drive 3F0 error occurs when the hard disk does not support the system boot process.
+A hard drive boot device, not found3F0 error occurs when the hard disk does not support the system boot process.
 During the booting process, the operating system loads into Random Access Memory (RAM).
 To accomplish this task, a setup process initiates, and Basic Input-Output System (BIOS) takes charge.
 The BIOS accesses certain files from the bootable device, a.k.a. hard disk.
 But when the hard drive is not accessible, ‘boot device not found 3F0 error’ pops on the computer screen.

 - Incorrect boot sequence in the BIOS

 - Master Boot Record (MBR) or boot sector is damaged

 - Hard drive connection issue